 My limbs unfettered

-What glimmer of dawn strays in here?
+What reflection of dawn wanders in here?

-And turns towards the morning
+And turns toward morning

 The poems are from the following publications: